Skip to content

 Stay curious

 Learn about the species and breeds you’ll see, and ask questions to show your enthusiasm.
-Timing is everything, though: the best time to ask a farmer why a calf died during calving may not be during or immediately after the event.
+Timing is everything, though: the best time to ask a farmer why a calf died during calving may not be immediately after the event.
 They may, however, be open to discussing it later.

 Respect earns respect